-Every effort shall be made to protect trees that are 6" in diameter, or greater.
-If a tree 6" and greater needs to be removed, the Architectural Review Committee (ARC) may require additional trees be planted to offset the loss.
+Any and all tree cutting must be preapproved by the Architectural Review Committee prior to any work beginning.
+Every effort shall be made to protect trees that are 8" in diameter, or greater.
+If a tree 8" in diameter or greater needs to be removed, the Architectural Review Committee (ARC) may require additional trees be planted to offset the loss.
 Tree barricades or fencing must be installed prior to any construction to preserve protected trees.
 Parking and equipment storage must be avoided within the drip line of protected trees.